How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 Source: Tober et al., Journal of Assisted Reproduction and Genetics, 2023.
 Self-reported survey data collected 2019–2020.

-Two things are worth noting here.
-First, the 12% severe figure is per-donor across multiple cycles, not per cycle.
-On a per-cycle basis, severe OHSS occurred in 9% of cycles.
-Second, OHSS risk is heavily influenced by the trigger medication used.
-The study found that GnRH agonist triggers produced meaningfully milder outcomes than hCG triggers.
-That’s a protocol decision made by the medical team — which is why choosing a program with rigorous clinical oversight matters, not just one with high compensation.
+Second, the study found that OHSS risk is heavily influenced by the trigger medication used.
+GnRH agonist triggers produced meaningfully milder outcomes than hCG triggers.
+Trigger type is a protocol decision made by the medical team, which is why rigorous clinical oversight matters alongside compensation.

 Tip